• Home

 Microsoft To Do (Web, Android, Windows, Mac, iPhone and iPad)

 Over the last few years, Microsoft has been slowly and quietly making its personal productivity apps really, really good.
-The latest version of Microsoft To Do is one of the big results of that.
+Its modern take on Microsoft To Do is one of the big results of that.
 The main interface is clean and friendly, and adding tasks is quick, but there's a lot of flexibility below the surface.

 The real standout feature here is the deep integration with Microsoft's ecosystem.
 Any email flagged in Outlook, for example, shows up as a task.
 Outlook users can also sync their tasks from that app over to Microsoft To Do, meaning there's finally a way to sync Outlook tasks to mobile.
-Windows users can add tasks using Cortana or by typing in the Start menu.
-For example, you can type "add rice to my shopping list," and rice will be added to a list called "shopping."
-If you're a Windows user and an Outlook user, this is the app for you (though it does work well on Macs and iPhones too).
+It's lost a few features as Microsoft rejigs Windows around AI, but hopefully it'll end up playing nice with Copilot and other new tools.
+If you're a Windows user and an Outlook user, this may well be the app for you (though it does work well on Macs and iPhones too).

 It's also one of the prettiest to-do list apps on the market, in my opinion.
 You can set custom background images for every one of your lists, allowing you to tell at a glance which list you're looking at.
 You're going to be looking at your task list all day—it might as well look good.